Friday, November 22, 2024

 For example, if you notice people are being hostile or closed to your suggestions when you believe you are being gentle, then you might need to reassess yourself.
 You can also offer staff some anonymous forms to learn more about staff perceptions of you and your leadership style.

-When you are leading a team of people, it is important that you learn how to trust them.
+When you are leading a team of people, you must learn how to trust them.
 Micromanaging your staff and being overly involved in the work they are doing can have a series of negative consequences, from reducing productivity rates to damaging working relations and subsequently increasing staff turnover rates.

 When you have strong recruitment and training processes, you should be confident in the knowledge that you have hired the right people for the job.
 In a culture of strong communication, there is no reason to not have trust in the people who are working for you.